girlscript/winter-of-contributing/C_CPP/Structure padding, Union, Enum, & typedef/Structure_Padding.md

 The Size Of the Car Structure is : 12
 ```

-## Using #Pragma pack  (1) and Attribute
+## Using `#Pragma pack  (1)` and Attribute
-The structural padding is an in-built process which is performed by the compiler , But sometimes we have to avoid structure padding as it increses the size of thestructure which is greater than its data members .
+The structural padding is an in-built process which is performed by the compiler , but sometimes we have to avoid structure padding as it increses the size of thestructure which is greater than its data members .

 - Using #pragma pack(1) directive :
 ```c